mourjo/procrustes/README.md

 To achieve this, we are using a custom fork of [Ring](https://github.com/mourjo/ring), mainly to get the ability to:
-1. Track the time a request was ingested into the server
+1. Track the time at which a request was ingested into the server
 2. Control how an asynchronous handler in Jetty responds to the client upon timeout

-The second requirement was merged into Ring in this [pull request](https://github.com/ring-clojure/ring/pull/410) but the first one is still required for this demo.
+The second requirement is now merged into Ring in this [pull request](https://github.com/ring-clojure/ring/pull/410) but the first one is still required for this demo.
 The fork is available on Clojars: `mourjo/ring-jetty-adapter`.